stella-yc/arachnid-land/src/pages/blog/2019-01-18-an-arachnid-fight-club-proves-that-tarantulas-are-good-neighbors.md

 ---
 ## Spiderday Night Writes #02

-In 2005, Dr. Ariane Dor and Dr. Yann Henaut noticed something strange across villages in the southern Yucatan.
+In 2005, Ariane Dor and Dr. Yann Henaut noticed something strange across villages in the southern Yucatan.
 Two otherwise common residents - scorpions from the genus _Centruroides_, and the red-rump tarantula _Brachypelma vagans_ - seemed to be avoiding each other.

 ![null](/img/snjc01_fig-1.jpg)